adityatripathy0000/SpectrumInternship/README.md

 And plotted the various insights from the model, I built.

+Atlast, determined various scores of the the regression like:

+        1. Train Score : Score between X_train, y_train variables,

+        2. Test Score : Score between X_test, y_test variables,

+        3. Predict Score : Score between X_test, y_pred variables.

 ## Future Development of the Project:

          1. Develop a web-application using flask api for taking input for the model and predict the output in the html page.

          2. Include a data-base to store the marks of the all the students.

          3. Track progression of the students and distinguish them into categories by their marks and priortise them as per the attention they require.

          4. Track average results progression by school-wise in district-level, state-level, country-level.

 ## Techniques used in Final Task of the Internship: